Jassi10000-zz/Pep-Hackathon-Project/README.md

 4. Then the official youtube channel of pepcoding will be opened automatically to have a basic view and a Screenshot will be taken for future reference.

-5. To get the complete details like " Rating " , " Reviews " , " Location " , " Timings" , " Website " , " Telephone No. " the code is automated to open Google Maps and give the required information and a Screenshot will be taken for future reference
+5. To get the complete details like " Rating " , " Reviews " , " Location " , " Timings" , " Website " , " Telephone No. " the code is automated to open Google Maps and search for *pepcoding education center* give the required information and a Screenshot will be taken for future reference

 6. From the details acquired , the code will take you to the official website of  " PepCoding "